from-explore/Porto/README.md

 #### Principles:

 - Every Container MAY have its own Criterias.
 However, shared Criterias SHOULD be created in the Port layer.
-- A Criteria MUST not contain any extra code, if it needs data, the data SHOULD be passed to it from the Actions or the Service.
-It SHOULD not run (call) any Service for data.
+- A Criteria MUST not contain any extra code, if it needs data, the data SHOULD be passed to it from the Actions or the Task.
+It SHOULD not run (call) any Task for data.